Do Bed Bugs Jump or Fly?

 Can bed bugs jump or fly?

 No, bed bugs cannot jump or fly.
 This is the basic truth that needs to be understood for effective bed bug control.
-Unlike fleas or flies, bed bugs are not equipped with any physical features to navigate the air or jump across significant distances.
+Bed bugs are not equipped with any physical features to navigate the air or jump across significant distances.
+The table below compares the physical traits and mobility capabilities of bed bugs with other common insects to debunk myths about their ability to jump or fly:

 Do bed bugs hop or jump?